beedata-analytics/beemeteo/README.md

 optional arguments:
   -h, --help            show this help message and exit -s SOURCE, --source SOURCE
-                        The source to get data from one of [DarkSky, CAMS, MeteoGalicia] -c CONFIG, --config CONFIG
+                        The source to get data from one of [AppleWeather, CAMS, MeteoGalicia] -c CONFIG, --config CONFIG
                         The configuration file path -lat LATITUDE, --latitude LATITUDE